litlfred/ITI.VHL/input/pagecontent/volume-1.md

 #### XX.1.2.5 Request VHL Document

-This transactions is used by a VHL Receiver to request a single health document from a VHL Sharer.
+This transactions is initiated by a VHL Receiver to request a single health document from a VHL Sharer.
 This transaction should be conducted in such a manner that the VHL Receiver and VHL Sharer can validate one another's participation in the same trust network.
 The VHL Receiver shall optionally be able to validate that the veracity of the health document received through this transaction under the Verify Document Signature option.
 The VHL Sharer shall optionally be able to record an audit event for the access of the folder by the VHL Receiver upon the transaction request under the Audit Event option.

+For more details see the detailed [transaction description](ITI-YY4.html)

+#### XX.1.2.6 Provide VHL

+This transacation is initiated by a VHL Holder to transmit a VHL to the VHL Receiver.
+Depending on the use case and context, the payload comprising the VHL may be rendered/serialized and transmitted through various mechanisms, for example as a QR-code, Verifiable Credentials, bluetooth or near-field communication protocols.
+These mechanisms are described in [Volume 3](volume-3.html)

+For more details see the detailed [transaction description](ITI-YY4.html)

 <a name="actor-options"> </a>